Workspace Mode

 features/ # Cross-repo feature plansPer-Repo Configuration

-Each repository's .sniper/config.yaml is updated with workspace information:
+Each project's .sniper/config.yaml is updated with a workspace reference:

 workspace: